What is Stock Based Compensation?

 - Add it back and increase the number of shares outstanding by the number of shares awarded to employees (both vested and non-vested).

 Thank you for reading this guide to understanding how companies can compensate their employees with equity incentives.
-CFI is the issuer of the Financial Modeling & Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.
+CFI is the creator of the Financial Modeling & Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.